 I also review, rate, and provide tasting notes on my site, host live Artisan Steak and Burger tastings, and offer a Discover Beef Experience Artisan Steak Tasting sampler for home tastings.
 I have found ranchers and butchers on my own but many have contacted me directly.

-People know that I’m interested to help more producers so many call, email, or send message on Twitter or Facebook with the names of their favorites.
+People know that I'm interested to help more producers so many call, email, or send messages on Twitter or Facebook with the names of their favorites.
 Finally, as a consultant, I can help individuals, restaurants, and retailers find Artisan Beef or close to it.